MIPS Technologies: Post-spinoff

 In 2010, Sandeep Vij was named CEO of MIPS Technologies.
 Vij studied under John Hennessy as a Stanford University graduate student.
 Prior to taking over at MIPS, Vij was an executive at Cavium Networks, Xilinx and Altera.

 EE Times reported that MIPS had 150 employees as of November 1, 2010.
-If the August 14, 2008 EDN article was accurate about MIPS having over 500 employees at the time, then MIPS reduced their total workforce by 70% between 2008 and 2010.
+An August 14, 2008, EDN article had reported that MIPS had over 500 employees at the time; if true, then MIPS reduced their total workforce by 70% between 2008 and 2010.

-In addition to its main R&D center in Sunnyvale, California, MIPS has engineering facilities in Shanghai, China, Beaverton, Oregon, Bristol and Kings Langley, both in England.
-It also has offices in Hsin-chu, Taiwan; Tokyo, Japan; Remscheid, Germany and Haifa, Israel.
+In 2012, the company's main R&D center was in Sunnyvale, California, with engineering facilities in Shanghai China; Beaverton, Oregon; and, Bristol and Kings Langley, both in England.
+It also had offices in Hsinchu, Taiwan; Tokyo, Japan; Remscheid, Germany; and, Haifa, Israel.

-During the first quarter of 2013, 498 out of 580 of MIPS patents were sold to Bridge Crossing which was created by Allied Security Trust, with all processor-specific patents and the other parts of the company sold to Imagination Technologies.
+In the first quarter of 2013, MIPS sold off its business to two companies.
+498 out of 580 of MIPS patents were sold to Bridge Crossing, a company created by Allied Security Trust, and all processor-specific patents and the other parts of the company were sold to Imagination Technologies.
 Imagination had outbid Ceva Inc to buy MIPS with an offer of $100 million, and was investing to develop the architecture for the embedded processor market.

 In 2017, under financial pressure itself, Imagination Technologies sold the MIPS processor business to a California-based investment company, Tallwood Venture Capital.
 Tallwood in turn sold the business to Wave Computing in 2018, both of these companies reportedly having their origins with, or ownership links to, a co-founder of Chips and Technologies and S3 Graphics.
 Despite the regulatory obstacles that had forced Imagination to divest itself of the MIPS business prior to its own acquisition by Canyon Bridge, bankruptcy proceedings for Wave Computing indicated that the company had in 2018 and 2019 transferred full licensing rights for the MIPS architecture for China, Hong Kong and Macau to CIP United, a Shanghai-based company.

+In May 2018, according to the company's presence on LinkedIn, there may have been fewer than 50 employees.

-In 2021, MIPS announced it would begin making chips based on the RISC-V architecture.
+In 2021, MIPS announced it would no longer develop the MIPS architecture, and would begin making chips based on the RISC-V architecture.
 In 2022, the company announced availability of its first RISC-V CPU IP core, the eVocore P8700.

 In September 2023, MIPS named former Texas Instruments (TI) executive Sameer Wasson CEO.
 Wasson spent 18 years at TI, most recently as vice president, Business Unit (BU) Manager, Processors.

+In July 2025, MIPS was acquired by GlobalFoundries.